libhal-google/libhal.github.io/mkdocs/design/architecture.md

 Virtual polymorphism for interfaces is very easy to perform and has a ton of language support.

-## A.x Strongly Leverage Package Managers
+## A.8 Strongly Leverage Package Managers

 Finding and integration libraries into C++ programs is a pain.
 Doing the same thing for embedded is doubly so, especially if there is vendor IDE lock in.